maddsua/jsxml/readme.md

 # Render JSX directly into HTML

-A nice thing about JSX is that it doesn't necessarily needs react and guess what?
+A nice thing about JSX is that it doesn't necessarily need react and guess what?
 Right, this packages is a reactless JSX renderer